 explore stories about place, identity, and the natural environment; and

-infuse new energy, ideas, and activity into local economic, civic, and cultural life.
+infuse new energy, ideas, and activity into regenerative local economic, civic, and cultural life.

 We offer a curated Artist Residency Program, an apprentice program, exhibits, classes, and workshops, pop up community art… and we with everyone we can to share our work and build community!

-Natasha is an educator and artist who appears frequently in musical productions of all sorts in the Bay Area and throughout the US.
-Natasha is the founding artistic director of the SF-based Women’s vocal ensemble, Musae.
-She performed her original one woman show, “Learning to Breathe” at the Marsh Theater in San Francisco and has collaborated with numerous prominent performers, writers, stage directors and conductors.
+Natasha is an educator and artist based in Northern California.
+She has dedicated her life to creative regeneration in many forms, from planting gardens to writing plays to reimagining education systems.
+A graduate of Yale University, Natasha is the founding artistic director of the Women’s vocal ensemble, Musae and performed her original one woman show, “Learning to Breathe” at the Marsh Theater in San Francisco.
+She has collaborated with numerous prominent makers, creators, planners, musicians, performers, writers, healers, and builders.

 Artist Noel Woodhouse was born and raised in Willits and earned a B.S. in Spanish from UC Davis and a certificate in Green Building from Merritt College.
 He has returned home to educate and inspire a new generation of Willits youth.
 He teachers Green Building at local high schools and at Mendocino Community College.
 He is the founder of Willits High School’s Green Building Program.